Market

 Emphasis of Matter

-• Accounts of the company have been categorized as NPA.
-Aaccordingly, all bank balances are subject to
+Accounts of the company have been categorized as NPA.
+Accordingly, all bank balances are subject to confirmation.

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the

-standalone Ind AS financial statements of the current period.
-These matters were addressed in the context of our
+Standalone Ind AS financial statements of the current period.
+These matters were addressed in the context of our audit

-audit of the Standalone Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not
+of the Standalone Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not provide

-We have not come across with any key audit matter to be communicated in our report.
+We have not come across with any key audit matter during the audit.

-The Company's Board of Directors is responsible for the other information.
+The Company's Board of Directors are responsible for the other information.
 The other information comprises the

 information included in the Directors Report, including annexure thereto, Report on Corporate Governance and

-Management Discussion & Analysis Report, but does not include the Standalone Ind AS Financial Statements and our
+Management Discussion & Analysis Report, but does not include the Consolidated and Standalone Ind AS Financial

-auditor's report thereon.
-Our opinion on the financial statements does not cover the other information and we do not
+Our opinion on the Standalone Ind AS financial statements does not cover the other information and we do not express

 In connection with our audit of the Standalone Ind AS financial statements, our responsibility is to read the other

-AS financial statements or our knowledge obtained during the course of our audit or otherwise appears to be
+the Standalone Ind AS financial statements or our knowledge obtained during the course of our audit or otherwise

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information,